UConn's Paige Bueckers named AP women's player of the year | Colleges | Journal Gazette

 UConn’s star guard became the first freshman ever to win The Associated Press women’s basketball player of the year award Wednesday.

-Bueckers helped lead the Huskies to their 13th consecutive Final Four with 28 points in the regional final win over Baylor on Monday night, just the latest star turn for the phenomenal 19-year-old Minnesota native.
+Bueckers helped lead the Huskies to their 13th consecutive Final Four with 28 points in the regional final win over Baylor on Monday, just the latest star turn for the phenomenal 19-year-old.

 “It’s amazing, surreal for people to think of me that highly and to be in that position as a freshman,” Bueckers said.
 “To get this award, I’m extremely humbled and grateful.”